Double Materiality | Fiegenbaum Solutions

 Product Life Cycle Assessment

-Assessment Criterion Analysis Focus
+Assessment Criterion

-Resource Consumption Use of raw materials and energy
+Use of raw materials and energy

-Emissions Greenhouse gases and air pollutants
+Greenhouse gas emissions and air pollutants

-Water Consumption Use and quality of water
+Use and quality of water

-Waste Generation Amounts and disposal methods
+Amounts and disposal methods

 This analysis serves as the foundation for the specific rules defined in the product category rules.
-Notably, the PEF considers 16 environmental impact categories, including climate change, ozone depletion, and toxicity, offering a broader perspective than many traditional assessments (source).
+Notably, the PEF considers 16 environmental impact categories, including climate change, ozone depletion, and toxicity, offering a broader perspective than many traditional assessments (source.

 Product Category Rules